 Not "it depends on human will for adults but on God's mercy for babies."
 It depends on God, who has mercy.
 Full stop.
 For everyone.
 The infant saved by sovereign grace and the adult saved by sovereign grace — they are both rescued the same way.
 By a God who does not ask permission.
 By a grace that does not wait for an invitation.
 By a love that chose them before they existed.

-The only difference between you and that infant is that God gave you the additional gift of conscious faith — so you could taste the joy of what He was doing.
+The only difference between you and that infant is that you were given the additional gift of conscious faith — eyes to watch the rescue you were already inside.
 But the rescue was His.
 Start to finish.
-The golden chain has no weak links — and no links made of human effort.

 For the Grieving Parent

-If you came to this page because you lost a child — if the theological argument is secondary to the ache in your chest — hear this: the God who numbers every hair numbered the days of your baby's life before a single one of them arrived.
-Your child was known, chosen, loved, and held by a sovereign God who does not drop what He carries.
-David said, "I shall go to him."
-Not "I hope to go to him."
-I shall.
+If you came to this page because you lost a child — if the argument is far away and the ache in your chest is the only real thing — hear this.
+The God who numbers every hair numbered the days of your baby's life before a single one of them arrived.
+Your child was known and loved by a sovereign God who does not drop what He carries, and there is no fear you can hold about that child larger than His mercy.

 Back to the Graveside